MrPrimate/puppet-openldap/README.md

 ##### `requires`

 Maps to the 'olcRequires' attribute.
+This will apply to cn-config and frontend,cn=config.

 ##### `replica_dn`